France wants to review EU ban on arming Syria rebels

 Fabius said Paris was talking to Moscow and United Nations special envoy Lakhdar Brahimi, as it waited for the Syrian coalition to form a provisional government in the weeks ahead that could open the door to supplying arms.

-"We want to avoid going towards militarisation.
+"We want to avoid going towards militarization.
 On the other hand we must prevent liberated zones from being destroyed.
 We must find a fair balance," Fabius said.

 "No such proposition will be examined yet.
 We are at the beginning of the process," the official said.
 He added that there were huge practical difficulties in selectively lifting the arms embargo.